 - Know that educating the new market and delivering content to it…consistently, will prove highly beneficial.

 - If your outreach isn’t working, change it.
-We generate leads everyday for clients across the globe.
+We generate leads every day for clients across the globe.
 You just have to get it right.

 In the end, if the Accredited Investor designation is revised to allow more investors to participate in private investment opportunities like yours, be prepared for not only a wider pool of investors to attract but also more competition for those investors.

 Start planning today.
-Be an early adopter and play the long game because the winners will be those entrepreneurs with the patience to adapt with the market.
+Be an early adopter and play the long game because the winners will be those entrepreneurs with the patience to adapt to the market.
 In the history of private investments, the market for attracting capital has never seen anything like these recent changes to the rules.

 With these new opportunities also come new challenges, but with the right strategies and mindset, you’ll be able to meet your fundraising goals to accomplish your investment objectives.